What Are Sleep Disorders?

 Medical treatment for sleep disturbances might include any of the

 - melatonin supplements

 - allergy or cold medication

 - medications for any underlying health issues

-- decreasing stress and anxiety
+- reducing stress and anxiety by exercising

 - decreasing tobacco and alcohol use

 Going to bed and waking up at the same time every day can also significantly